centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/debug-snmp-traps-management.md

 connection failure between the monitoring engine and the broker can be the root cause of this issue.
 Possible problems could be:

 * The monitoring engine doesn't load the NEB module to connect to the remote broker.
-* The NEB module settings are wrong to connect to the remote broker.
+* The NEB module settings are not appropriate for connecting to the remote broker.
 * A firewall stops the connection.

 ### Detailed diagram